berkesayin/run-graylog/README.md

-# Run Graylog Server With Docker
+# Run Graylog Server With Docker Compose

 This repository is created to run `Graylog Server` with `Docker Compose` using `containers`.